-Additionally, the Black Range is surrounded by popular outdoor recreation areas.
+Outdoor recreation areas surround the Black Range.
 The range lies within Gila National Forest and the Aldo Leopold Wilderness.
-To the west lies the Gila Wilderness while the Continental Divide Wilderness Study Area is to the north.
-A portion of the Cibola National Forest is situated to the northeast along with the Apache Kid Wilderness.
+To the west is the Gila Wilderness, while the Continental Divide Wilderness Study Area is to the north.
+A portion of the Cibola National Forest and the Apache Kid Wilderness spread to the northeast.

-These mountain formations allowed the ash sheet to be spread across various elevations in the mountains and valleys.
-A series of eruptions on the plateau led to the formation of the Black Range along with other nearby ranges such as the Mogollon Mountains (also called the Gila Mountains).
+This volcanic field experienced three phases of volcanism over the course of millions of years.
+These eruptions covered much of the landscape in an ash sheet.
+The ash sheet spread across the mountains and valleys.
+A series of eruptions on the Mogollon plateau led to the formation of the Black Range and other nearby ranges, such as the Mogollon Mountains (also called the Gila Mountains).

 The Black Range is home to a wide range of flora and fauna throughout its varying elevations.

 The Railroad Canyon Trail is situated in the southern portion of the Black Range.
-The route climbs steadily throughout, following along the canyon and features numerous seasonal creeks and streams.
+The route climbs steadily throughout, following along the canyon, and features numerous seasonal creeks and streams.

 Much of the route is forested with open patches throughout.
-This out and back trail marks the beginning of the Black Range Crest Trail and offers a shorter hiking route.
+This out-and-back trail marks the beginning of the Black Range Crest Trail and offers a shorter hiking route.
 The trail is 7.8 miles (12.5 km) round trip with 1,154 ft (352 m) of total elevation gain.

 Looking for a place to stay near the Black Range?
 Here are some of the best cities and villages to check out in the region:

-Despite its relatively small size, Silver City hosts numerous festivals and events each year including Pickamania, Silver City Blues Festival, and the Southwest Festival of the Written Word.
+Despite its relatively small size, Silver City hosts numerous festivals and events each year, including Pickamania, Silver City Blues Festival, and the Southwest Festival of the Written Word.